jdiemke/delaunay-triangulator/README.md

 ```
 ### History
 ##### 2016-05-05 / Release 1.0.3
+-   Adjusted dependencies from JOGL 2.3.1 to JOGL 2.3.2
 -   Adjusted the example application to incorporate user interaction (adding points by clicking in the window)
 -   Changed coding style guides (all indentation should be done with 4 space characters from now on)
 -   The Delaunay triangulation library now uses the List interfaces in order to decouple client code from using a specific implementation for providing a list of 2d points